-(Crocs, Mary Jane style tennis shoes, sandals, cleats, open-heeled tennis shoes, or boots are not appropriate for PE).
+(Sandals, slip-ons, crocs, mary janes, cleats, boots are not appropriate and safe for PE)

 If your child is sick or injured and should not participate in PE, please send a note stating his/her limitations.
-A doctor's note is necessary to excuse a child from participation in class for more than two consecutive days.
-If you are aware of any limitations your child may have that could affect his/her participation, please let me know as soon as possible.
+If you are aware of any limitations your child may have that could affect his/her participation, please let us know as soon as possible.

-Be Safe, Be Respectful, and Be Responsible
+Be Safe, Be Respectful, and Be Responsible.

-Matt Cain Lindsey Haynes
+Matthew Cain Lindsey Haynes